 Unfortunately, there’s no secret tonic that will make your hair grow quicker and/or thicker.
 If it’s not in the genes, it’s just not going to happen.
 Just as your hair color is determined by your DNA, so are your facial hair growing propensities and patterns.
 You hair won’t magically change colors overnight, and neither will a beard suddenly sprout if you’re 35 and haven’t seen much hair on that chinny chin chin yet.
 That’s just the way it is.

-There are, however, a few things you can do to slightly accelerate hair growth, and promote the health of your facial hair as well, which will help give it the nice luxurious look you’re going for.
+There are, however, a few things you can do to slightly accelerate hair growth, and promote the health of your facial hair as well, which will help give it the nice luxurious look you’re going for and give you the best beard possible.
 What you’re really trying to do is maximize your body’s potential for facial hair growth.
 Most men are likely living with habits that hinder growth, so heed the tips below to ensure you end up with the mane you were meant to have.

 (Note: AoM originally first published ‘how to grow a beard’ in 2008.
 This is the updated version.
 But if you want to see the original version, click here).

 Everyone’s facial hair grows in at different speeds, thicknesses, and ranges (all over your face, or perhaps just in the goatee area).
 There just isn’t a whole lot you can do to change this.

 The good news is that with a little patience (okay, sometimes a lot), most men can rock some style of facial hair.
 For some it’ll be a full beard, and for others it might just be a light goatee.
 Whichever style you go with (or settle for), achieving it might take a month, or it might take a year — it’s all about patience.

 When growing a beard, especially for the first time, just don’t touch the dang thing for at least a few weeks.
 It will likely be itchy and uneven, but that’s okay.
 You can deal with it for awhile.